What does a radiologist do?

 Your Radiologist Has the Right Training, Knowledge, and Experience

-When your referring doctors tell you they have reviewed your studies, what they usually mean is that they have reviewed the radiology report or gone over the imaging exam with your radiologist.
+When your referring doctors tell you they have reviewed your studies, what they usually mean is that they have reviewed the report created by the radiologist or gone over the imaging exam with your radiologist.

 Radiologists, board certified by the American Board of Radiology (for a medical doctor) or the American Osteopathic Board of Radiology (for an osteopathic doctor), indicate the highest level of training and demonstrate excellence in the field.